 Camera: The LSST subsystem responsible for the 3.2-gigapixel LSST camera, which will take more than 800 panoramic images of the sky every night.
-SLAC leads a consortium of Department of Energy laboratories to design and build the camera
+SLAC leads a consortium of Department of Energy laboratories to design and build the camera sensors, optics, electronics, cryostat, filters and filter exchange mechanism, and camera control system.
+4

 CCD: Charge-Coupled Device.
-6, 12, 14, 22, 33, 38
+6, 12, 14, 22, 34, 40

 Center: An entity managed by AURA that is responsible for execution of a federally funded project.
-18, 26, 40 cloud: A visible mass of condensed water vapor floating in the atmosphere, typically high above the ground or in interstellar space acting as the birthplace for stars.
+18, 26, 44 cloud: A visible mass of condensed water vapor floating in the atmosphere, typically high above the ground or in interstellar space acting as the birthplace for stars.
 Also a way of computing (on other peoples computers leveraging their services and availability)..
-5, 44, 45
+5, 44-46